Ormond Wilson: Later life and death

-Wilson was Chairman of the Historic Places Trust 1958–1970, Chairman Board of Trustees National Gallery and Museum 1975–1979 and published "An Outsider Looks Back...Reflections on Experience" in 1982.
+Wilson was Chairman of the Historic Places Trust 1958–1970 and Chairman of the Board of Trustees of the National Art Gallery and Museum 1975–1979.
+He published An Outsider Looks Back...Reflections on Experience in 1982, and two books in 1985, From Hongi Hika to Hone Heke and The Story of Mount Lees Reserve.
 The Wilsons gave their homestead and bush to the Crown and moved to Wellington in 1972; Mount Lees Reserve is now one of the most important natural areas administered by Manawatū District Council.
 His wife had already published a biography on her paternal grandparents.
 They then published a biography for his maternal grandfather, John Davies Ormond, in 1980.
 Rosamond Wilson was killed in a car crash in late 1980.

 Wilson was appointed a Companion of the Order of St Michael and St George in the 1979 Queen's Birthday Honours, for services as chairman of the Historic Places Trust and the board of trustees of the National Art Gallery and Museum.
 He died in Bowen Hospital on 17 April 1988, following an earlier stroke.